sussmanbu/ma4615-fa22-final-project-boston-three-party/content/about.md

 Veer is a senior majoring in Statistics and minoring in Biology, Computer Science, and Economics

+## Maryam Bhuttor

+Maryam  is a junior majoring in Computer Science.
 <!-- Please leave in the information below -->

 ### Info About this Template.